tropos-io/legal/docs/privacy.md

 When acting as a processor, Tropos:

 * Does not determine the purposes or means of processing;
 * Processes data only on documented instructions from the client (controller);
 * Implements appropriate technical and organisational measures to ensure the security and confidentiality of the data;
 * Assists clients with data subject rights requests, data breach notification, and other obligations as required by Article 28 GDPR;
 * Ensures that personnel and subcontractors are subject to appropriate confidentiality and data protection commitments.

 Any personal data processed in this capacity is subject to the client’s own privacy notice and governance policies.
 If you have questions about how your data is handled in a client project, please contact the relevant organisation directly.

 # 16 Data Protection Officer and Contact Details
 If you have any questions, concerns, or requests regarding this Privacy Policy or our handling of your personal data, you may contact us using the details below.

-**Data Controller**:Tropos BVMechelsesteenweg 180 6A2018 AntwerpenBelgium
+**Data Controller**:
+Tropos Management BV
+Mechelsesteenweg 180 6A
+2018 Antwerpen
+Belgium

+**Email**: privacy@tropos.io

-**Email**: privacy@tropos.ioWe aim to respond to all legitimate inquiries within one month, as required under Article 12 GDPR.
+We aim to respond to all legitimate inquiries within one month, as required under Article 12 GDPR.

 If you are a resident of the European Economic Area or the United Kingdom and you believe that we have not complied with applicable data protection laws, you have the right to lodge a complaint with your local **supervisory authority**.